Responsible Employees and Reporting Incidents of Sexual Misconduct or Discrimination

 a.
 If the complainant wishes to maintain confidentiality, the responsible employee should direct the complainant to an exempt employee.

-c.
-In all cases, the responsible employee must inform the complainant that they have the option to report the misconduct to EOA and/or to law enforcement directly.
+b.
+The responsible employee must inform the complainant that they have the option to report the misconduct to EOA and/or to law enforcement directly.

 5.3.
-Employees Exempt from Reporting
+Employees Exempt from Internal Reporting

-5.3.2.
-Employees exempt from the responsible employee reporting requirement include mental health professionals with Counseling & Psychological Services, health care professionals at Student Health Services, advocates with The Center for Advocacy, Prevention & Education, crisis responders with OSU Assist, and employees of the University Ombuds Office.
-Employees whose job duties include providing operational, administrative, or other support functions to employees with the primary responsibility to deliver confidential services are also exempt from reporting to the extent they learn of allegations of sexual misconduct and discrimination because of their assistance in the delivery of confidential services.
+d.
+Employees whose job duties include providing operational, administrative, or other support functions to employees with the primary responsibility to deliver confidential or exempt services are also exempt from reporting to the extent they learn of the allegations because of their assistance in the delivery of confidential or exempt services.

-5.3.3.
+5.3.4.
 If an employee is unsure if they are performing in an exempt professional role, they should contact EOA for guidance.

 6. Forms & Tools

 6.1.
-Equal Opportunity and Access Report Sexual Misconduct: cm.maxient.com/reportingform.php?OregonStateUniv&layout_id=2
+Equal Opportunity and Access, Report Sexual Misconduct: cm.maxient.com/reportingform.php?OregonStateUniv&layout_id=2

 7. Frequently Asked Questions